Rules for Public Commentary

 Each speaker should announce their name and whether they represent any organization or agency.

-Speakers may leave a copy of their written comments for inclusion in the Board minutes.
+Speakers may leave a copy of their written comments for inclusion in the meeting materials archive.

 Speakers should take into account the rules of common courtesy and refrain from making personal attacks against employees, volunteers, students, parents, community members, or members of the board.
 If the comments constitute a complaint against an employee, the employee has the right to request a closed meeting.
 Speakers are encouraged to present complaints about a specific employee, board member, or student through proper channels established under board policy before requesting board consideration.